 Play on Pedals Training

 Play on Pedals Training provides the learning, skills and resources to promote cycling to early years participants in a fun and interactive way.
-Initially sponsored by the Peoples’ Postcode Lottery, the project was created in partnership between Play Scotland, Glasgow Bike Station, CTC – the national cycling charity and Cycling Scotland.
+Initially sponsored by the Peoples’ Postcode Lottery, the project was created in partnership between Cycling UK, Play Scotland, Glasgow Bike Station, North Lanarkshire Council and Cycling Scotland.

 Pre-school children will learn about the parts of a bicycle, how to fit a helmet correctly and the basics of looking after their bikes.
 Through a series of fun and imaginative activities, they will be helped to develop their balance and control skills, often using a pedal-less balance bike.